gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

 ```

 > [!TIP]
-> If your worker is not running when the transaction processes on the source chain it will not pick up
+> If your worker is not running when the transaction is being processed on the source chain it will not pick up
 > the event!
 This example is made for simplicity, a more robust worker would be able to read events from
 > previous blocks and have more complex event filters.